Community Service at Middlesex

 At Middlesex School we seek to touch the lives of others in positive ways and make a difference in the surrounding greater Boston community and beyond.
 In doing so, we are strengthened by learning from those that we help especially in terms of empathy and courage.
 Throughout the year there are a variety of service offerings.
 You can participate in weekly, monthly, or annual service programs both on and off campus.
 During breaks students can travel beyond our campus to engage in either domestic or global service trips.
 As we prepare our students to be good and productive citizens in an increasing global and diverse world, we want to instill in them the values of selflessness and using ones talents to help others which enable us to grow in our ability to understand ourselves and the world more fully.

-Browse some of our community service projects:
+Browse some of our annual community service projects:

-The community service officers consist a group of senior committed to promoting service to the greater community as a core value to the school.
+The community service officers consist a group of seniors committed to promoting service to the greater community as a core value to the school.
 They begin facilitation training on the first afternoon of senior orientation.
 During the first week of school they begin leading the Open Table program and within the first month they assist in the facilitation of the all school community service day.

 From November to March, our students and teachers engage in weekly service program known as Gazebo.
 Every Saturday our students and faculty lead a learn to skate program for children who are differently abled.
 Our students race out of class to be there each week, and they frequently work with the same children over the course of their years at Middlesex.
 The rink is always filled with smiles and laughter on Gazebo skating days.